 MO has a current jail population of around 11,000 and a state prison population of about 32,000.
 They also have 1000 youths in detention centers around the state.
 56% of MO inmates are Black, 12% are White, and the remainder is split 50/50 amongst Hispanic and Native American descent.
 The state is responsible for 47,000 inmates currently on probation and another 18,000 on parole.
 The state Department of Corrections believes in health and wellbeing for its citizens and prisoners.
 To promote safety, they offer inmates a variety of educational programs and job training.
 They even provide substance abuse help if needed.

 Missouri parole population as of the beginning of 2016 counted 17,657 people, 377 paroles per 100.000 population.
 That’s by 135 people more compared to the previous year, which has increased by 0.8%.

-The state of Missouri has 104 jails around their 115 counties.
+The state has 104 jails around their 115 counties.
 Housed in those jails are 11,430 inmates.
-Missouri also has another 21 prisons with 32,330 people detained there.
-Missouri’s community corrections system oversees 47,000 people on probation and 18,000 inmates out on parole.
+MS also has another 21 prisons with 32,330 people detained there.
+The state’s community corrections system oversees 47,000 people on probation and 18,000 inmates out on parole.
 The state operates on a budget of $710 million.
 Each inmate costs $22,350 a year to house and feed.
-Based on a hundred thousand residents, Missouri has a property crime rate of 2,854, an incarceration rate of 530 and a violent crime rate of 497.
+Based on a hundred thousand residents, MS has a property crime rate of 2,854, an incarceration rate of 530 and a violent crime rate of 497.